Jun-jie-Huang/ExeDS/README.md

 # ExeDS
 Welcome!
-This repo contains the data and source code for XXX paper **Execution-based Evaluation for Data Science Code Generation Models**.
+This repo contains the data and source code for paper **Execution-based Evaluation for Data Science Code Generation Models**.

 Automatically generating code is beneficial to the productivity of data science practitioners.
 Future progress towards this goal requires systems to generate executable code and measure execution correctness.
 In this repo we introduce ExeDS, a data science code generation dataset for execution evaluation, which contains 534 problems with execution outputs from Jupyter Notebooks, together with 123K examples for training and validation.
 ExeDS leverages three novel execution metrics to evaluate the executability and output correctness of code, including no error rate, execution exact match, and execution F1 score.
 We hope our dataset and execution metrics could draw more attention to the execution correctness of code and result in significant advances in code generation!